Class of '96

 Class of '96 is an American drama television series that aired on Fox from January to May 1993.
 The series was created by John Romano and was filmed mostly at the University of Toronto.

 Synopsis

 The series focuses on seven students at Havenhurst College in New England.
 Although the seven come from different backgrounds, circumstance leads them to become friends.
-The series deals with the differences, both in personality and social status, of the group of friends, the challenges they face in their first year of college, and social issues such as racism and sexism.
+The series deals with the differences among a group of friends, both in personality and social status, and the challenges they face in their first year of college including social issues such as racism and sexism.